pmaillot/X32-Behringer/README.md

 You should have received a copy of the GNU General Public License

+## Thank you Note ##
+Thanks to Javier Iglesias for providing a Makefile file for some of the tools (Initially X32_lib and X32Reaper).

 ## Demos and documentation ##
 The software in this repository heavily relies on OSC commands sent or received to/from an X32 digital mixer, using UDP communication protocol.
 The latest version of the unofficial X32 OSC Protocol documentation, and compiled/built versions of the tools, demos, examples and snapshots can be found at https://sites.google.com/site/patrickmaillot/x32.